-- 25. A further flaw with the EC's attempt to expand the terms of reference to include the subsequent determinations listed in the Annex is that many of these determinations did not yet exist at the time of the establishment of the original panel.
-A matter may only be referred to a panel if "final action has been taken by the administering authority."
-Measures that are not yet in existence at the time of panel establishment are not within a panel's terms of reference under the DSU.25 - 26.
-The EC's original "as applied" claims could not be a broad as the EC now contends because that would mean that the EC's claim encompassed Commerce determinations and actions that were not in existence at the time of the establishment of the original panel.
+17. A further flaw with the EC's attempt to expand the terms of reference to include the subsequent determinations listed in the Annex is that many of these determinations did not yet exist at the time of the establishment of the original panel.
+A matter may only be referred to a panel if "final action has been taken by the administering authorities."
+AD Agreement, Article 17.4.
+Measures that are not yet in existence at the time of panel establishment are not within a panel's terms of reference under the DSU.

+18. The EC's original "as applied" claims could not be as broad as the EC now contends because that would mean that the EC's claim encompassed Commerce determinations and actions that were not in existence at the time of the establishment of the original panel.
 The original panel was established at the March 19, 2004 DSB meeting.
 Yet most of the subsequent determinations identified by the EC in its annex to its Article 21.5 panel request were made after March 19, 2004.
-Thus, because they did not exist when the original panel was established, these determinations could not have been part of the original panel's terms of reference.
-Accordingly, none of the determinations made after March 19, 2004 could have been the subject of the DSB's